ocaml-multicore/saturn/README.md

 ## Benchmarks

 There is a number of benchmarks in `bench/` directory.
 You can run them with `make bench`.
-The output is JSON, as it was intended to be consumed by ocaml-benchmark CI (in progress).
+See [bench/README.md](bench/README.md) for more details.

 ## Contributing